 Despite the Australian name the Australian Shepherd is not from Australia, they are an American breed fined-tuned by ranchers and farmers of the American West.
 There are several theories regarding the origin of this breed, but many believe dogs similar to the present-day Aussie accompanied Basque sheep herders when Australian sheep were being imported to America's western states in the 1800's.

-Being descendants of the Australian Shepherd the Miniature American Shepherd shares many of the same characteristics of the Australian Shepherd with the exception to size.
+Being descendants of the Australian Shepherd the Miniature American Shepherd shares many of the same characteristics and traits of the Australian Shepherd with the exception of size.
 The Aussie breed standard states the recommended size of 18 to 21 inches at the withers for females and 20 to 23 inches for males then states that quality is not to be sacrificed in favor of size.
-The Miniature American Shepherd breed standard is specific to size and states that the height for males is to start at 14 inches up to and including 18 inches.
+The Miniature American Shepherd (MAS) breed standard is specific to size and states that the height for males is to start at 14 inches up to and including 18 inches.
 Females is to start at 13 inches up to and including 17 inches in height at the wither.
-Anything smaller or larger than this size will be disqualified from competing in the breed ring.
-Regardless of their height the Miniature American Shepherd would still be eligible to compete in all other venues even if the individual dog is under or over the breed standard designated heights.
+Anything smaller or larger than this size will disqualify the Miniature American Shepherd from competing in the breed ring.
+However, regardless of their height the Miniature American Shepherd would still be eligible to compete in all other venues even if the individual dog is under or over the breed standard designated heights.
 Other than size both breed standards are almost identical with a few minor differences.
-I often make this comparison if you love Collies, but they are bigger than you would like you can get a similar look with the smaller Shetland Sheepdog.
+I often make this comparison if you love Collies, but they are a larger breed than you would like you can get a similar look with the smaller Shetland Sheepdog.
+The same applies with the Aussie and the MAS.

-While the Australian Shepherd and the Miniature American Shepherd both are wonderful companions, they are not for everyone.
-Both breeds can be extremely energetic especially as youngsters requiring vigorous daily exercise.
-Aussies and MAS can be protective or reserved and will need extensive socialization but all puppies regardless of breed benefit from early socialization.
-Anyone considering either one of these breeds should be prepared to have plenty of time to devote to training, socializing, and caring for their new friend.
-Both of these breeds thrive with lots of human interaction and often are referred to as velcro dogs.
 There is an abundance of information available on the internet, in breed books and magazines that offer insight on all aspects of ownership.
 Please be sure to research both breeds in depth so you are certain that the Aussie or MAS is the right breed for you and your family.
 If indeed you believe an Australian Shepherd or Miniature American Shepherd is a good fit for you and your lifestyle then by all means start looking for a reputable breeder in your area.
 Remember you get what you pay for.
-A good breeder is incredibly knowledgeable on the breed and devotes a great deal of time, money and love when planning and raising each litter of puppies that they raise.
-They will be able to guide you on what puppies are a better match for you and your family.
+A good breeder is incredibly knowledgeable on the breed and devotes a great deal of time, money and love into planning and raising each litter of puppies that they have.
+These dedicated breeders will be able to guide you on what puppies are the best match for you and your family.

 Here are a few good websites to help you start learning more about these two wonderful breeds.